close

 2. Comply with relevant legislative requirements and responsibilities.

-3. Make this policy available on the school’s internet site or available on request.
+3. Make this policy available on the school’s website or available on request.

 4. Ensure that every contract, or funding arrangement, that the school enters into requires the adoption of child protection policies where required.